Murder charges filed against woman accused of crashing victim's car on I-90 with body inside

 According to charges in both counties and a related court filing:

-A deputy sent to the crash scene saw Tsai's subcompact car in the center median and Lewis sitting in a folding chair that was provided by a bystander.
+A deputy sent to the crash scene along Interstate 90 saw Tsai's subcompact car in the center median and Lewis sitting in a folding chair that was provided by a bystander.
 The deputy determined that Lewis was speeding when she hit a guardrail that surrounded the pillars of an overpass.

 In a search warrant affidavit filed by the State Patrol seeking permission to inspect the car's various data recording devices, a patrol sergeant wrote that evidence at the crash scene indicated that Lewis "traveled for quite some time [in the median] prior to striking the pillar barrier.
 The vehicle did not appear to make any maneuvers to prevent the crash."